 The laboratories linked to the paper comprise a series of practical exercises on various aspects of plant and vegetation studies to be completed over eight weeks.
 You will be allocated to one of five groups, and the exercises are organised on a 'round robin' basis: each group progressively works through the set of exercises, week by week.
 A practical manual will be provided before the practical's start, and this will contain full details of each exercise, together with the necessary theory and explanatory material for each topic.
 A dedicated demonstrator will work with each group each week.

 Assessment is 50% internal (on-going during the semester) and 50% external (final examination)

 - Teaching Arrangements

-A series of 2:50-minutes laboratories run in scheduled weeks over the 13 weeks of semester
+2 lectures per week and a series of 3 hour laboratories scheduled over the 13 weeks of semester.

 - There is no set text book for this paper.
 Relevant primary literature will be pointed